Trump's legal team cried vote fraud, but courts found none

-The strategy may have played well in front of television cameras and on talk radio.
+The strategy may have played well in front of television cameras and on talk radio to Trump’s supporters.
 But it has proved a disaster in court, where judges uniformly rejected their claims of vote fraud and found the campaign’s legal work amateurish.

 Now, as the legal doors close on Trump’s attempts to have courts do what voters would not do on Election Day and deliver him a second term, his efforts in Pennsylvania show how far he is willing to push baseless theories of widespread voter fraud.